Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Analytic Results

 In this section we present our analytic result for the energy-momentum tensor, to order $\tau^6$.
 For simplicity of notation we give our results for the tensor in Milne coordinates, where there is no dependence on rapidity.
 All elements in the energy-momentum tensor have either even or odd powers of $\tau$.
 We summarize this information in the symbolic equation \bea {\cal O}\big(T_{\rm milne}\big) = \left(

-\right). \eea The first component of the tensor shows that the element $T^{00}$ has contributions of order $\tau^0$, $\tau^2$, $\tau^4$ and $\tau^6$.
+\right). \eea The top left element of the tensor shows that the element $T^{00}$ has contributions of order $\tau^0$, $\tau^2$, $\tau^4$ and $\tau^6$.
 To give one other example, the entry in the top right corner shows that the element $T^{03}$ has contributions of order $\tau$, $\tau^3$ and $\tau^5$.

 We do not need to give all components of the energy-momentum tensor because of its symmetry properties.
-We will give our results for the six elements in equation (\ref{T-symall}) that are written in black (boldface for the benefit of readers who are looking at a black and white version of the paper).
+We will give our results for the six elements in equation (\ref{T-symall}) that are written in boldface.
 All of the other elements in the tensor can be generated from these using symmetries, as explained below.
 We emphasize that we have calculated all elements of the energy-momentum tensor, and the symmetries summarized in equation (\ref{T-symall}) have been verified, and not assumed.

 All elements below the diagonal can be related to elements above the diagonal using the fact that the tensor is symmetric.
 In equation (\ref{T-symall}) we write, for example, $T^{10} = T^{01}$.
-There are also pairs of elements which can be obtained from the other using the transformation $\nabla_x \leftrightarrow \nabla_y$ where we have defined $\nabla_x\equiv \partial/\partial R^x$ and $\nabla_y\equiv \partial/\partial R^y$.
+There are also pairs of elements where one can be obtained from the other using the transformation $\nabla_x \leftrightarrow \nabla_y$ where we have defined $\nabla_x\equiv \partial/\partial R^x$ and $\nabla_y\equiv \partial/\partial R^y$.
 We will also use $\nabla^2 \equiv \nabla_x^2+\nabla_y^2$.
 For example, we write $T^{13} = {\cal F}T^{12}$ to indicate that the element $T^{13}$ can be obtained from $T^{12}$ by interchanging the derivative operators $\nabla_x$ and $\nabla_y$.
 Finally, since the energy-momentum tensor is traceless it satisfies $g_{\mu\nu}T^{\mu\nu}=0$, which means that we do not have to give all elements on the diagonal.
-We replace the element $T^{11}$ with the character ${\it Tr}$ to indicate that this matrix element can be constructed from the other diagonal elements of the tensor.
+We replace the element $T^{11}$ with the symbol ${\it Tr}$ to indicate that this matrix element can be constructed from the other diagonal elements of the tensor.
 Combining this information we write \bea T_{\rm milne} \longrightarrow \left(